 Therapy options for SAHM burnout include:

-- Family therapy: Family therapy can help improve communication between you and your family members, which can help reduce and prevent burnout.
-Learning how to set healthy boundaries and how to express and listen to each other’s emotions and concerns will help your family deal with challenges far into the future.
+- Family therapy: Family therapy can help improve communication between you and your family members to reduce and prevent burnout.
+Learning to set healthy boundaries and express and listen to each other will help your family deal with challenges far into the future.

 - Online therapy: For busy SAHMs who can’t imagine finding time to drive to a therapy office, finding a therapist who offers online sessions can be very beneficial, without adding additional stress to your schedule.

-- Group therapy: Parenting groups or other forms of group therapy might be a great fit for you if you are looking to feel less alone and hear from others who are going through similar experiences.
+- Group therapy: Parenting groups or other forms of group therapy might be a great fit if you want to feel less alone and hear from others who are going through similar experiences.